anticomputer/emacs-codeql/README.md

 QL syntax highlighting and indentation should now work fine.

-## Usage
+## Using `emacs-codeql`

 NOTE: make sure that you enable the `projectile` configuration option if you intend to use LSP support via `eglot`, as `eglot` needs to send the project root as part of codeql langserver `workspaceFolders` initialization.

-### Quickstart Query projects
+### Query Development using the workspace

-The quickest way to get up and running with a working CodeQL development environment is through the [starter workspace](https://github.com/github/vscode-codeql-starter).
+The quickest way to get up and running with a working CodeQL development environment is through the aforementioned [starter workspace](https://github.com/github/vscode-codeql-starter).
 For your convenience a `tools/init-starter-workspace.sh` bootstrap script is included with `emacs-codeql` that will clone and configure all the appropriate repositories.
 You can then start writing queries for the language of choice in any of the `codeql-custom-queries-*` directories.

-#### Custom Query Projects
+### Query Development without using the workspace

 If you already have a bootstrapped codeql cli configuration and prefer not to use the starter workspace, you can create a project root containing a `qlpack.yml` QL pack definition and then create query files inside this project.